ccollie/valkey-rfc/TimeSeries.md

 a keyspace event after the data is mutated.
 Commands include: TS.CREATE, TS.ADD, TS.MADD.

 * Event type: VALKEYMODULE_NOTIFY_GENERIC
-* Event name: One of the two event names will be published based on the command & scenario:
+* Event name: One of the two event names will be published based on the command and scenario:
  * ts.add
+ * ts.alter
+ * ts.add:dest
  * ts.create
+ * ts.createrule:dest
+ * ts.createrule:src
- * ts.alter
+ * ts.del
  * ts.madd
- * ts.del

 Users can subscribe to the time series events via the standard keyspace event pub/sub.
 For example,